ob1dev/Sitecore-Azure-Content/articles/how-to-deploy-sitecore-72-solution-to-microsoft-azure-cloud-service-using-visual-studio.md

    </configuration>
    ```

-19. Modify both the `Web.Debug.config` and `Web.Release.config` files under the `\configuration\system.web\sessionState\providers\add` element.
+19. In the **ASP.NET Web Application** project, modify both the `Web.Debug.config` and `Web.Release.config` files under the `\configuration\system.web\sessionState\providers\add` element.
 Insert the copied Azure Redis Cache Host Name into the `host` attribute and Primary Access Key into the `accessKey` one.
 Additionally, insert the `xdt:Transorm` attribute into the `sessionState` element:

    ```xml
    <configuration>